trialsnet-project/trialsnet-project.github.io/_pages/open-call-faq.md

 # General FAQs

+## I noticed today (15th of January) that the banner "Current proposals are below the 60 proposals limit" on your official site is no longer present.
+Have you reached the limit of proposals?
+Is it still possible to submit our application?
+{: .text-justify}

+The limit of proposals defined in the Guide for Applicants has been reached on the 14th of January.
+The eligibility check is ongoing.
+Further proposals can still be submitted until the deadline, but the evaluation is not guaranteed.
+{: .text-justify}

 ## Which EU and Associated Countries are eligible for funding?
 {: .text-justify}
 The following EU Members States (September 2023):